 But things didn’t stop there: Jeff Bezos and his management team used the cheap capital investors put at their disposal (P/E at 80x) to build the most formidable stronghold across the entire funnel.
 Today, PrimeVideo gets half the viewership time of Netflix and will be the next frontier for product placement and marketing (awareness).
 Amazon.com also controls 45% share product searches vs. 33% for google (intent), and Amazon Prime is available in 80% of US households (loyalty)

 Google focused on the intent, becoming the global go-to search engine across the globe.
 Again, things didn’t stop there: YouTube and Doubleclick were acquired to gain a foothold at the top of the funnel (Awareness), allowing the tech giant to attract 44% of US digital ad spend in 2018, leaving 22% to Facebook and 34% to all other platforms combined!

 Similar to Amazon, Google has also been trying to expand its Shop offerings, but it hasn’t worked out well yet: Google Express was a failure in 2013, and although Google Shopping showed potential early on, brands have not adopted the platform… yet.

 Facebook focused on awareness, aiming to monetize their ~2.9bn users across their platforms (Facebook, Instagram, WhatsApp) by serving them digital ads.

 Instagram Shops, announced last month, is the company’s latest strategic move to establish itself in the intent and purchase parts of the funnel.
 Brands can now sell directly through facebook’s platforms, and users can buy their products in one tap.

-Unfortunately, the partnership between Facebook and brands/ creators will benefit one party eventually: the one that owns distribution (Facebook), I will discuss why in the second part of this post.
+Unfortunately, the partnership between Facebook and brands/ creators will benefit one party eventually: the one that owns distribution (Facebook), as history has repeatedly proven that outsourcing distribution is a recipe for disaster.